rust-lang/rfcs/active/0000-int-name.md

 # Detailed Design

-Rename these two types.
-The names `index` and `uindex` are meant to convey their intended use with arrays.
-Use them more narrowly for array indexing and related purposes.
+Rename these two pointer-sized integer types.
+Decide on new names that convey their intended use with arrays rather than general-purpose integers.

+Update code and documentation to use pointer-sized integers more narrowly for array indexing and related purposes.
+Provide a deprecation period to carry out these updates.

+Rename the integer literal suffixes `i` and `u` to new names that suit the new type names (e.g. `iptr` and `uptr`).

 # Drawbacks

   - Renaming `int`/`uint` requires changing a bunch of existing code.
+On the other hand, this is an ideal opportunity to fix integer portability bugs.
-(The Rust Guide will also change once the integer type inference fallback is chosen.)
+  - The Rust Guide also needs to change, but it'll mostly change for the integer type inference fallback type.
   - The new names are longer.